MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Copy-MgBetaUserMailFolderChildFolder.md

 ## SYNOPSIS
 Copy a mail folder and its contents to another mail folder.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Copy-MgUserMailFolderChildFolder](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserMailFolderChildFolder?view=graph-powershell-1.0)

 ## SYNTAX